Executive coaching: Supporting middle and senior managers to lead more effectively

 1. Location: The coach assesses the leader's current situation, strengths, weaknesses and goals.

-2. Objective: The coach and the manager jointly define the objectives of the coaching.
+2. Objective: The coach and the manager jointly define the coaching your goals.

 3. Coaching sessions: The coach and the manager meet regularly to discuss the manager's progress and provide additional support.